Nursing Degrees & Schools / Best Schools Indiana

 Nursing school is a tremendous challenge!
 It’s important to pick a program that speaks to your needs.
 Some of the most important factors to consider include location, tuition, NCLEX pass rates, available programs, and graduation rates.

-Do you prefer attending classes in person or online?
+Do you prefer to attend classes in person or online?
 It’s important to keep in mind that you will be required to participate in clinical rotations.
 This is where learning takes place outside the traditional classroom setting.
 These take place in hospitals and other healthcare organizations.
 This is a must to consider when taking your commute into account.

-Tuition is a huge factor when a choosing which school to go to.
+Tuition is a huge factor when choosing which school to go to.
 Are you an in-state or out-of-state student?
 Do you have scholarships or financial aid you will be able to take advantage of?
 Are you willing to take out student loans to pay for part of your tuition?
 These are all important questions to ask.
 You may also want to look at salaries and other benefits jobs are offering.
 This will help you come up with a repayment plan that works for you.

 NCLEX pass rate